-It will greatly depend on several factors including; the type and extent of your surgery, surgeon’s skills, your healing ability, and the results you desire.
+It will greatly depend on several factors including; the type and extent of your surgery, the surgeon’s skills, your healing ability, and the results you desire.

-Whether it’s an upper-body or lower body surgery, your surgeon will give you specific instructions during your consultation on how to speed up your recovery.
+Whether it’s an upper-body or lower-body surgery, your surgeon will give you specific instructions during your consultation on how to speed up your recovery.
 These include refraining from cigarette smoking and stopping medications that may impair your wound healing.

 Minimizing Scars After Body Surgery

 It is important to remember that all surgical procedures leave scars, including ‘so-called’ scarless methods.

 Experienced plastic surgeons are extremely careful about scar placement and minimisation, with surgical scars generally fading over time with most scars being barely visible after 12 months.

 We will arrange weekly post-op appointments with our specialist nursing team after your procedure to ensure everything is healing well and to monitor your progress.